CodePushGo/website/src/content/blog/en/vue-mobile-app-capacitor.md

 ## Conclusion

 Capacitor is a great option for building native applications based on an existing web project.
-With the addition of Capgo, it's even easier to add live updates to your app, ensuring that your users always have access to the latest features and bug fixes.
+With the addition of CodePushGo, it's even easier to add live updates to your app, ensuring that your users always have access to the latest features and bug fixes.

-Learn how Capgo can help you build better apps faster, [sign up for a free account](/register/) today.
+Learn how CodePushGo can help you build better apps faster, [sign up for a free account](/register/) today.